 I work well with all types of students, including those with disabilities (given my experience in the Teaching Fellows), gifted students (as a lifelong product of gifted schools, I understand the special needs of this population), and with English language learners and recent immigrants (a large percentage of my students).

-I have a Bachelor's in English from Beloit College (noted as a "College That Changes Lives" and ranked in the top ten in the U.S. in teaching by the U.S. News & World Report), an MLS from Queens College, and an M.Ed. in progress from Long Island University.
+I have a BA in English and Creative Writing from Beloit College (noted as a "College That Changes Lives" and ranked in the top ten in the U.S. in teaching by the U.S. News & World Report), an MLS from Queens College, and an M.Ed. in progress from Long Island University.

 "Alfonso has always conducted himself with the utmost professionalism, dedication, and dependability.
 He is able to bring students a wealth of experience, vibrant energy, fresh ideas, and information.
 He has demonstrated great expertise working with foreign students, honors students, and students with ESL issues.
 In addition, Alfonso had a cult-like following of students who refused to turn in their assignments unless he edited them first.
 It was a pleasure working with Alfonso because of his wonderful personality and friendly approach to everyone who walks in the door.
 He also demonstrated on a daily basis his academic ability and work ethic.
 Although this is an incredibly demanding and highly skilled position, Alfonso has exceeded expectation and always receives glowing reviews by his co-workers.
-I would highly recommend Alfonso C. for any teaching or tutoring position.
+I would highly recommend Alfonso for any teaching or tutoring position.
 His skills, professionalism and dedication are outstanding." - Lauren D., Assistant Director, Monroe College Writing Center My name is Alfonso.
 I am an accredited tutor.
 I am a published writer and adroit educator with seven years of successful experience teaching English at the collegiate, secondary, intermediate, and elementary levels, including: teaching various English and Liberal Arts classes at Monroe

 As a former New York City special education teacher, I had the pleasure to work with one student with ADHD.
 While the other teachers regularly could not control this young man, I found him quite pleasant, and was able to motivate him to do work by using creative approaches (teaching math via computer games, teaching reading comprehension through video game magazine articles).
 My patience, affability, and familiarity with youth culture allows me the opportunity to breach the wall that hinders many educators from being able to effectively instruct students with ADHD.